Softwire/strawberry-fair/frontend/src/pages/about/2022-lineup.md

 templateKey: about-page
 title: Strawberry Fair Line-Up
 subtitle: >-
   Welcome to The Strawberry Fair Revolution!
-We are excited to finally announce the line-up for 2023!
+We'll be announcing 2024's line-up soon but, for now, here's what you saw in 2023:
 heroData:
   isActive: true
 strawberryTiles: